MoleMan1024/audiowagon/PRIVACY_POLICY.md

 A detailed description about the data collected, how and where it is being processed can be found [in Google's Firebase support documentation for Crashlytics](https://firebase.google.com/support/privacy?hl=en).

-In addition to the crash/error message, the last 100 lines of the log file (maximum, can be less) are transferred as well.
+In addition to the crash/error message, the last 64 kB lines of the log file are transferred as well.

 ## Sharing usage & diagnostics data via Google